When planning your Hawaiian islands vacation, there are so many amazing attractions, it’s hard to choose what to do in Hawaii!

 There are exceptional spas all over the islands, but the posh Wailea area of Maui is where you’ll find some of the best.
 Try the Willow Stream Spa at the Fairmont Kea Lani or the spa at the Four Seasons Resort Maui.

-Enjoying sybaritic side-by-side massages is high on the list of best things to do in Maui for couples.
+Enjoying sybaritic side-by-side massages is high on the list of romantic Maui activities for couples.

 Just when you think Maui couldn’t get any more beautiful, there’s actually a whole side of the island that’s totally untouched – and possibly even more beautiful.
 It can only be seen by helicopter.